SSL Walkthrough for Standalone Domain

 Configuring the order

-Email Client Link to Configure: This will send an email to the client to follow a link to configure the certificate in the client area.
-They will need to supply what web server they use and fill in there information again to match that of the CSR.
+Send a link via email to the client to configure the certificate in the Client Area.
+They will need to supply the server they use and fill in the information to match the CSR.

 Manually configure the certificate for your client without the need to access the email link.
 You will need the CSR and can choose a supported DCV method during the process.